qmac/br__nf_ck/README.md

   BR__NF_CK: a crossover language between the brainfuck and whitespace programming languages

-  For every program there exists two memory representations.
+  For every program there exist two memory representations.
   There is a stack that the programmer can use whitespace language to operate on.
   There is also an array of cells that the programmer can use brainfuck language to operate on.
   These two features exist separately and independently.